wlsf82/crud-protractor-backstopjs/README.md

 Note 2: The following version of Chrome was used: `64.0.3282.167`

+> Java and JDK need to be installed as well.

+Note: The following version of Java was used (java `1.8.0_73`)

 ### Installation

 Run `npm i` to install the development dependencies